Tiling tripartite graphs with 3-colorable graphs: The extreme case: Lower bound

 There are three cases for a copy of $K_{h,h,h}$.
 Case 1 has $h$ vertices in each column.
 Case 2 has $h+1$ vertices in column 1, $h-1$ vertices in column 2 and $h$ vertices in column 3.
 Case 3 has $h+1$ vertices in column 1, $h$ vertices in column 2 and $h-1$ vertices in column 3.

-In Cases 1 and 2, having $h$ vertices of a $K_{h,h,h}$ in column $3$ implies that all of them are in the same vertex class.
-In Case 3, having $h$ vertices in column 2 means that all are in the same vertex-class.
+In Cases 1 and 2, since $G_3$ contains no $K_{1,h-1}$ in column 3, having $h$ vertices of a $K_{h,h,h}$ in column $3$ implies that all of them are in the same vertex class.
+In Case 3, since $G_3$ has no $K_{1,h-1}$ in column 2, having $h$ vertices in column 2 means that all are in the same vertex-class.
 Since $h+1$ vertices in column 1 means that they form a star, the remaining $h-1$ vertices in column 3 must be in the same vertex-class (the same vertex-class as the center of the star).
-Hence, every copy of $K_{h,h,h}$ has all of its column 3 vertices in the same vertex-class.
-Therefore, the number of copies of $K_{h,h,h}$ in a factor is at least $3\left\lceil\frac{qh+1}{h}\right\rceil=3q+3$, a contradiction because the factor has exactly $3q+r\leq 3q+2$ copies of $K_{h,h,h}$. \end{proofcite}
+Hence, the intersection of any copy of $K_{h,h,h}$ with column 3 is contained within a single vertex-class.
+Therefore, the number of copies of $K_{h,h,h}$ in the $K_{h,h,h}$-factor of $G_3$ is at least $3\left\lceil\frac{qh+1}{h}\right\rceil=3q+3$, a contradiction because the factor has exactly $3q+r\leq 3q+2$ copies of $K_{h,h,h}$.